We will tell you how to go between terminals 1 and 2 at Mexico City’s airport. We’ll tell you what you need to get to the city center

 Both options are with Line 5 (yellow)

-There is also the option of hiring private transport, if you are several people with enough luggage it can be an interesting option.
-Because getting on the subway with a cabin-style suitcase is OK, but bringing two large suitcases per person with the stairs is quite uncomfortable.
+There is also the option of hiring private transport, if you are several people with enough luggage, it can be an interesting option.
+Because getting on the subway with a cabin-style suitcase is OK, but bringing two large suitcases per person on the stairs is quite uncomfortable.

 How to go to the Zocalo in Mexico City by metro from the airport?